 2019 was a growth year for virtual and augmented reality (VR/AR)– known collectively as extended reality (XR).
 The presence of these breakthrough technologies began to be felt far away from the fields of gaming and entertainment, where they first became popular.

 Virtual reality – where users wear a headset and are fully immersed in computer-generated environments – has been developed to meet design, marketing, education, training, and retail needs.
 Augmented reality – where computer images are superimposed onto the user’s view of the real world, through a screen or headset – is a more complex challenge, as it requires the software to “see” what is in front of it.
-But we’re getting used to seeing it used for more than adding cartoon features to selfie pictures or spotting Pokemon in the wild.
+But we’re getting used to seeing it used for more than adding cartoon features to selfie pictures or spotting Pokemon

 With global spending on XR technology is forecast to increase by 78.5% next year compared to this year, both technologies will be key trends to watch out for in 2020.
 We are likely to see a whole load of exciting new hardware offering even greater immersion and realism, as well as innovative use cases as industry gets to grips with what it can do.